WHEN TO START WEANING YOUR BABY

 Over the next couple of weeks gradually increase the amount you are giving, whilst continuing with milk feeds and slowly introducing new flavours.

-After two or three weeks try a second ‘meal’ in the day, followed by a third.
+After two or three weeks of starting weaning, try a second ‘meal’ in the day, followed by a third.
 We have lots of recipes you can try along with ideas on introducing new tastes and textures.